 This section provides international perspectives on labor market freedom across countries.
-This comparison is informative because different countries have adopted very different labor market policies, which in turn have had large effects on the incentives and opportunities within the labor market.
-This comparison will show that the U.S. labor market is much freer than those in most other countries.
+This comparison is informative because different countries have adopted very different labor market policies which in turn have had large effects on the incentives and opportunities within the labor market.
+This comparison will show that the US labor market is much freer than labor markets in most other countries.

-The Heritage Foundation and the Organization for Economic Cooperation and Development systematically rank countries on labor market freedom and flexibility.
+The Heritage Foundation (2020) and the Organisation for Economic Co-operation and Development (OECD 2019a) systematically rank countries on labor market freedom and flexibility.
 Both these rankings have been conducted for many years and they are widely cited and used in making comparisons across countries and analyzing labor market outcomes.

-The Heritage Foundation ranks the U.S. as having the most labor market freedom among all countries.
-The ranking is based on six factors: (1) The minimum wage relative to average value added per worker, (2) the cost of hiring new workers, (3) the cost of adjusting worker hours, (4)

-the cost of dismissing redundant employees, (5) the length of term of mandated notice of dismissal, and (6) the extent and size of mandatory severance pay.
+The Heritage Foundation (2020) ranks the United States as having the most labor market freedom among all countries.
+The ranking is based on six factors: (1) The minimum wage relative to average value added per worker, (2) the cost of hiring new workers, (3) the cost of adjusting worker hours, (4) the cost of dismissing redundant employees, (5) the length of term of mandated notice of dismissal, and (6) the extent and size of mandatory severance pay.
 Each of these factors in the Heritage Foundation index has important economic implications for the efficient and free operation of the labor market.

 The minimum wage relative to average worker productivity gauges how many workers may be negatively affected by the minimum wage because their employment cost exceeds the value of their production.
 Specifically, if the minimum wage is higher than a worker's productivity, then the worker will not be hired because the hiring organization will take a loss on that worker.
-Instead, they will focus their hiring efforts on workers whose productivity exceeds the minimum wage.
+Instead, it will focus hiring efforts on workers whose productivity exceeds the minimum wage.

-In a free labor market, inexperienced workers would have many more opportunities because employers would not be restricted to pay them a wage exceeding the value of their production.
+In a free labor market, inexperienced workers would have many more opportunities because employers would not be restricted to paying them a wage exceeding the value of their production.
 Instead, workers would be paid according to their productivity.
 While inexperienced workers may be paid relatively low wages, their pay would rise as their skills increased with experience and job training.

-Those who may be priced out of the market due to a high minimum wage include workers who have not yet acquired sufficient skills to realistically compete for higher wages jobs, such as young workers, immigrants, and workers who have been out of the labor force for a considerable period of time, such as parents who left the labor force to raise children, and workers recovering from long-term disabilities.
+Those who may be priced out of the market due to a high minimum wage include workers who have not yet acquired sufficient skills to realistically compete for higher wage jobs, such as young workers, immigrants, and workers who have been out of the labor force for a considerable period of time, such as parents who left the labor force to raise children and workers recovering from long-term disabilities.

 The remaining Heritage Foundation measures of labor market freedom are the expenses associated with adjusting and managing a company's workforce.
-In an efficient and free labor market, these costs should be relatively small on a per worker basis.
-However, these costs can be significant and may materially affect firm human resource decisions when regulations substantially affect these choices.
+In an efficient and free labor market, these costs should be relatively small on a per-worker basis.
+However, these costs can be significant and may materially affect firms' human resource decisions when regulations substantially affect these choices.

-These adjustment and management costs include overtime premium and the costs of dismissing redundant workers, including the amount of severance pay and mandated notification period of dismissal notice, as well as litigation costs and penalties for noncompliance.
+These adjustment and management costs include overtime premiums and the costs of dismissing redundant workers, including the amount of severance pay and the mandated notification period of dismissal notice, as well as litigation costs and penalties for noncompliance.